mkolodner/DynamicGaugeTargets/README.md

     1. sfdx force:source:deploy -u __aliasforsandbox__ -p 'force-app'
 5. Once deployed you will need to modify field level security for all of the deployed fields (or nobody will be able to see them--even you!)
 6. Don't forget to modify and/or activate the flows that are installed.
-7. As of this writing (11/10/2022) the filter logic for the entry conditions for flow DashboardTarget_BeforeSave_Update_SOQL_Query does not save.
-It should be OR logic.
-You will have to manually update this as of now.